Personalizing Your DCIS Breast Cancer Treatment (STAGE 0)

 What DCIS treatment is right for you?

-The Oncotype DX breast cancer test can help you decide.
+The Oncotype DX Breast DCIS Score test can help you decide.

-The Oncotype DX test can aid your doctor in determining the likelihood that your individual cancer will come back (recurrence), helping you to select the appropriate treatment for you following surgery.
+The Oncotype DX Breast DCIS Score test can aid your doctor in determining the likelihood that your individual cancer will come back (recurrence), helping you to select the appropriate treatment for you following surgery.

 Hormonal Therapy Benefit